Citation, DOI, disclosures and article data

 Invitation from the senior editorial team usually occurs when a user is actively involved in the development of Radiopaedia.org with regular case uploads and article edits that are high quality.

-The process of appointment will look at a user's activity on Radiopaedia.org and our social media networks, and will probably also include the review of a recent CV.
+The process of appointment will look at a user's activity on Radiopaedia.org and our social media outlets, and will probably also include the review of a recent CV.